 As the first peer to peer player to launch in Australia in 2012, SocietyOne is backed by a range of large businesses including Consolidated Press Holdings and News Corp, plus Westpac is an investor.
 Its Unsecured Personal Loan, offers one of the lowest interest rates in the personal loan market for those with an AA credit rating (e.g a high credit score).

-Another peer to peer provider that is shaking up the personal loan world is DirectMoney, who launched in Australia in 2014.
+Another peer to peer provider that is shaking up the personal loan world is Wisr, who launched as DirectMoney back in 2014.
 It also provides an unsecured personal loan option with a competitive interest rate for borrowers with a good credit rating.
 Its Personal Loan comes with a fixed interest rate, meaning your rate will be locked in for the life of the loan.

 This peer to peer player comes from the UK and was also launched in Australia in 2014.
-It’s the only P2P lender to offer a secured option to borrowers, which means you can put up an asset such as your car as security for the loan.
-RateSetter also has an unsecured option available.
+Formerly RateSetter, Plenti is the only P2P lender to offer a secured option to borrowers, which means you can put up an asset such as your car as security for the loan.
+Plenti also has an unsecured option available.

-Tier based interest rates: Another thing to be mindful of is P2P lenders use tier based interest rate pricing systems, which means the better your credit rating the better your interest rate and of course the worse your credit rating the higher your rate.
+- Tier based interest rates: Another thing to be mindful of is P2P lenders use tier based interest rate pricing systems, which means the better your credit rating the better your interest rate and of course the worse your credit rating the higher your rate.
 So only apply for one of these lenders if you know your credit report is in a good shape.
-Find out how you can get a free copy here.

 Before you decide on a personal loan provider it’s a wise idea to read reviews from customers just like you to get an idea on how they rate on everything from customer service to convenience.